Bolo tie: Popularity

 In the United Kingdom, bolo ties are known as bootlace ties.
 They were popular with 1950s Teddy Boys, who wore them with drape suits.

 Bolo ties became fashionable in the 1980s with rockabilly revivalists and new wavers.
 The bolo tie returned as a popular fashion accessory in the fall of 1988 when male Hollywood stars would be frequently found wearing them.
 Chain stores like Jeanswest and Merry-Go-Round sold multiple choices for all occasions.

 During the 1980s and 1990s bolo ties, some elegant and expensive, were sold in Japan, Korea, and China.
 Some had fancy, hand-made cords and unusual tips.
 Sales overseas skyrocketed post-1970s; this was due to the overflow from the United States, where it had fallen out of fashion in the 1980s.

 Author John Bloom (a.k.a. horror host and drive-in expert Joe Bob Briggs) is known by his trademark wearing of various bolo ties during his televised and live shows.

 During the 2013 NFL season, San Diego Chargers quarterback Philip Rivers captured media attention for his frequent use of bolo ties.
 He was noted wearing one again after defeating the Cincinnati Bengals in the 2013–14 NFL playoffs.

 Origins

 Victor Cedarstaff of Wickenburg, Arizona, claims to have invented the bolo tie in the late 1940s and later patented his slide design.

-According to an article in Sunset:

-Victor Cedarstaff was riding his horse one day in Wickenburg, AZ where he was a cowboy when his hat blew off.
-Wary of losing the silver-trimmed hatband, he slipped it around his neck.
-His companion joked, "That's a nice-looking tie you're wearing, Victor."
-An idea incubated, and Smith soon fashioned the first bola tie (the name is derived from boleadora, an Argentine and Uruguayan lariat).